-Block size training and validation data is split up into manageable small blocks.
+Training and validation data are split up into manageable small blocks.
+The blocks are circular in shape to manage data in both projected and unprojected (for instance, decimal degrees) coordinates.
 These blocks of points are then placed into a format accessible to deep learning libraries.
 Size blocks appropriately.
 The goal for them is to contain a reasonable number of points relative to available GPU memory.
 Training will load points, and secondary data structures, for as many blocks at a time as set by a training parameter called batch size.
 There’s an interplay of several variables to pay attention to here.
 Batches control how many blocks are processed at a time.
 Blocks are sets of points and their attributes.
 The number of points in a block is determined by the size of block and the point density at the location of the block.
 Blocks will contain a relatively consistent number of points if the density of the point cloud is consistent.
 You can use datasets where the point density varies a great deal, but it will likely require more training to get it to work well.

 While your estimate for the number of points in a block may be correct on average, there will always be variance, and you must establish an upper limit to the number of points in a block.
 You can do this with the block point limit parameter.
 When a block contains points in excess of this value, multiple blocks will be created for the same location to ensure that all of its data is used.

-Try starting with blocks sized to contain about 8,000 points on average.
+Try starting with blocks sized to contain approximately 8,000 points on average.

-Estimating a block size, which is the length of the side of a block, requires you to know the nominal point spacing of the data and desired number of points per block:
+Estimating a block size, which is the diameter of a block, requires you to know the nominal point spacing of the data, or the point density, and desired number of points per block:

 When evaluating the block size, you can also take into consideration the size of the objects or features of interest.
 For example, if your features are significantly smaller than the block size estimated above, you can opt to reduce the block size accordingly.

-For a GPU with 8 GB dedicated RAM, use the default batch size of 2 to load two blocks worth of points into the GPU at a time.
+For a GPU with 8 GB dedicated RAM, use the default batch size of 2 to load two blocks' worth of points into the GPU at a time.
 Monitor the GPU’s memory use.
-If you find a lot of GPU memory remains available during training, you can safely increase the batch size to process more blocks at a time.
+If you find that a large amount of GPU memory remains available during training, you can safely increase the batch size to process more blocks at a time.

 Training involves the creation of a convolution neural network (CNN) using your training and validation data.
 The resulting model is used to classify LAS format point clouds through a process called inferencing.
 PointCNN is the open source deep learning framework used by ArcGIS for training and inferencing.
 You can use the model on your own data or share it for others to use on theirs.
 The training process is resource intensive and can take a long time.
 Fortunately, the result is compact.
 The models themselves are usually between 15–20 MB in size.